alekthegenius/Woof/README.md

 ![Screenshot](/image.png)

-This is a fully responsive Jekyll theme dei=signed to mimic the Twitter interface
+This is a fully responsive Jekyll theme designed to mimic the Twitter interface